metabase/metabase/docs/questions/sharing/public-links.md

 4. Toggle off **Public sharing**.

 Once toggled on, the **Public sharing** section will display Metabase questions, dashboards, and actions with active public links.

+If you disable public sharing, then re-enable public sharing, all your previously generated public links will still work (as long as you didn't deactivate them).

+## Deactivating public links and embeds

+### Individual question or dashboard links and embeds

+1. Visit the question or dashboard.
+2. Click on **Sharing** icon.
+3. Select **Public link** or **Embed**.
+4. Click **Remove public link**.

+## Deactivating multiple public links and embeds

+Admins can view and deactivate all public links for a Metabase.

+1. Click on the **gear** icon in the upper right.
+2. Select **Admin settings**.
+3. Go to the **Settings** tab.
+4. Go to the **Public sharing** tab in the left sidebar.
+5. For each item you want to deactivate, click on the **X** to revoke its public link.

 ## Further reading